elixir-lang/elixir/README.md

     another_function = -> (x, y) x * y
     another_function.call(1, 2) % => 2

-Notice that, whenever using one-line functions, if you need parenthesis inside the expression, you are required to give empty parenthesis arguments, for example:
+Notice that, whenever using one-line functions, if you need parentheses inside the expression, you are required to give empty parentheses arguments, for example:

     % This works as expected:
     my_function = -> 1 + 2